akshayakolay/akshayakolay/README.md

 The [samples](https://github.com/akshayakolay/Portfolio) are created to demonstrate my abilities as a technical writer.

-The actual documents are not shared due to confidentiality.
+The official work writeups are not shared due to confidentiality.